breuerfelix/breuerfelix.github.io/_posts/18-04-17-async-tcp.md

                             byte[] temp = package.readBuffer.Clone() as byte[];

                             //invoke the event
-                            //temp is the recieved data!
+                            //temp is the received data!
-                            recievingData?.Invoke(this.id, temp);
+                            receivingData?.Invoke(this.id, temp);

                             //free memory
                             package.Dispose();